Table of Contents

 - Different reward tokens are attainable and available by reinvesting reward tokens into another liquidity pool, allowing yield farm entrepreneurs to create complex chains.

-Investing through yield farming provides a sweet amount of profit, especially if a user arrives early enough to adopt a new project.
+Investing through yield farming provides a lot of profit, especially if a user arrives early enough to adopt a new project.
 Generate token rewards by selling or reinvesting them to shoot up their value.

 The world of DeFi is continuously growing and innovating and becoming a more significant part of the crypto ecosystem.
-The use-cases are very broad and can give a lot of benefits with high yields.
-It is very complex for newbies in this space and most of it is experimental.
-This also brings a lot of risk of losing your money.
+The use cases are very broad and can give a lot of benefits with high yields.
+It is very complex for new users in this space, though.
+Most DeFi platforms are experimental as well, which brings extra of losing your money.
 That could happen due to user mistakes, smart-contract exploits, or bad intentions by the often anonymous creators.